icerpc/icerpc-docs/pages/getting-started/icerpc-csharp/tutorial.md

 its path.

 The `Map` call means if the request's path is the default path for Slice interface `Greeter`, route it to the `Chatbot` instance.
-Otherwise, the router throws a [DispatchException][dispatch-exception] with status code [ServiceNotFound][service-not-found].
+Otherwise, the router returns a response with status code [NotFound][not-found].

 The default path for `Greeter` is `/VisitorCenter.Greeter` (it uses the Slice module name and interface name).
 The `Map` call above is a shortcut for: